• Link to Facebook

 • Quick legal advice saves time

-A True Definition of Car Accident
+A True Definition of a Car Accident

 A car accident is not limited to two cars hitting each other.
 It includes: